postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ### Adding your APIs

-> You can only add an API to the network if you have edit access to the API, and all of your team members have permission to edit or view the API.
+> You can only add an API to the network if you have edit access to the API and all of your team members have permission to edit or view the API.
 Learn more about [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

 To add a private API for your team, sign in to your [Dashboard](go.postman.co) and click **API Network** at the top.